Chasing maximal pro-p Galois groups via 1-cyclotomicity: Introduction

-Moreover, the pro-$p$ groups described in Theorem~\ref{thm:new noGal} are amalgamated free pro-$p$ products of Demushkin groups, with pro-$p$-cyclic amalgam: it is worth observing that, despite Demushkin groups and their free pro-$p$ products are some of the (very few) examples of pro-$p$ groups which are known to complete into 1-cyclotomic oriented pro-$p$ groups (see Example~\ref{exam:demushkin}), the presence of a pro-$p$-cyclic amalgam is sufficient to lose 1-cyclotomicity.
-This fact corroborates the restrictivity of 1-cyclotomicity.
+It is worth underlining that the pro-$p$ groups described in Theorem~\ref{thm:intro1} are amalgamated free pro-$p$ products of two Demushkin groups --- the subgroup generated by $x,y_1,\ldots,y_{d_1}$ and the subgroup generated by $x,z_1,\ldots,z_{d_2}$ ---, with pro-$p$-cyclic amalgam, generated by $x$.
+Despite Demushkin groups and their free pro-$p$ products are some of the (extremely few) examples of pro-$p$ groups which are known to give rise to 1-cyclotomic oriented pro-$p$ groups, the presence of a pro-$p$-cyclic amalgam is enough to lose 1-cyclotomicity.

+Oriented pro-$p$ groups satisfying 1-cyclotomicity have great prominence in Galois theory.
+Given a field $\K$, let $\bar\K_s$ and $\K(p)$ denote respectively the separable closure of $\K$, and the compositum of all finite Galois $p$-extensions of $\K$.
+The {\sl maximal pro-$p$ Galois group of $\K$}, denoted by $G_{\K}(p)$, is the maximal pro-$p$ quotient of the absolute Galois group $\Gal(\bar\K_s/\K)$ of ${\K}$, and it coincides with the Galois group of the Galois extension $\K(p)/\K$.
+Detecting maximal pro-$p$ Galois groups among pro-$p$ groups, are crucial problems in Galois theory.
+Already the pursuit of concrete examples of pro-$p$ groups which do not occur as maximal pro-$p$ Galois groups of fields is already considered a very remarkable challenge (see \cite[\S~25.16]{friedjarden}, and, e.g., \cites{BLMS,cem,cq:noGal,sz:raags,BQW}).

+The maximal pro-$p$ Galois group $G_{\K}(p)$ of a field $\K$ containing a root of 1 of order $p$ gives rise to the oriented pro-$p$ group $(G_{\K}(p),\theta_{\K})$, where denotes the {\sl pro-$p$ cyclotomic character} (see Example~\ref{ex:Galois} below).
+By Kummer theory, the oriented pro-$p$ group $(G_{\K}(p),\theta_{\K})$ is 1-cyclotomic (see \cite[p.~131]{labute:demushkin} and \cite[\S~4]{eq:kummer}) --- in case $p=2$ we need to assume further that $\sqrt{-1}\in\K$.
+Therefore, a pro-$p$ group which cannot complete into a 1-cyclotomic oriented pro-$p$ group does not occur as the maximal pro-$p$ group of a field containing a root of 1 of order $p$ --- and hence neither as the absolute Galois group of any field (see, e.g., \cite[Rem.~3.3]{cq:noGal}).
+Hence, the following corollary may be deduced directly from Theorem~\ref{thm:intro1}.

+\begin{cor} A pro-$p$ group $G$ as in Theorem~\ref{thm:intro1} does not occur as the maximal pro-$p$ Galois group of any field containing a root of 1 of order $p$ (and also $\sqrt{-1}$ if $p=2$).
+Hence, $G$ does not occur as the absolute Galois group of any field. \end{cor}

+In the recent past, other cohomological properties have been used to study maximal pro-$p$ Galois groups --- and to find examples of pro-$p$ groups which do not occur as maximal pro-$p$ Galois groups.
+By the Norm Residue Theorem --- proved by M.~Rost and V.~Voevodsky, with the contribution by Ch.~Weibel, see \cite{voev,HW:book} --- one knows that if $\K$ is a field containing a root of 1 of order $p$, the {\sl $\Z/p$-cohomology algebra} $\bfH^\bullet(G_{\K}(p),\Z/p\Z)$, endowed with the {\sl cup-product}

+is {\sl quadratic}, i.e., its ring structure is completely determined by the 1st and the 2nd cohomology groups (see, e.g., \cite[\S~2]{cq:bk}).
+Moreover, it was shown by E.~Matzri that if $\K$ is a field containing a root of 1 of order $p$, then $G_{\K}(p)$ satisfies the {\sl triple Massey vanishing property} (see \cite{idoeli} and references therein) --- for an overview on Massey products in Galois cohomology see \cite{mt:massey}.
+These two cohomological properties were used to find examples of pro-$p$ groups which do not occur as maximal pro-$p$ Galois groups of fields containing a root of 1 of order $p$, for example in \cite[\S~8]{cem} and in \cite[\S~7]{mt:massey}.

+We prove that the pro-$p$ groups described in Theorems~\ref{thm:intro1} cannot be ruled out as maximal pro-$p$ Galois groups employing the above two cohomological obstructions.